Aspire Community Capital logo

 Pros

-• Simple Business Loan requires minimal documentation with only six months of bank statements for sub-$10K loans
+• Simple Business Loan requires limited-documentation claims to verify with only six months of bank statements for sub-$10K loans

 • Nonprofit CDFI structure focuses on community development rather than profit maximization